yuanx749/config-argument-parser/README.md

 It contains two modules CAP🧢(`ConfigArgumentParser`) and TAP🚰(`TypeArgumentParser`).

 ## Motivation
 Configuration files are highly readable and useful for specifying options, but sometimes they are not convenient as command-line interface.
 However, it requires writing a lot of code to produce a CLI.
-This module automates the building process, by utilizing the Python standard libraries `configparser` and `argparse`.
+This package automates the building process, by utilizing the Python standard libraries `configparser` and `argparse`.

 The design is to minimize the changes to your original scripts, so as to facilitate maintenance.